 The WTM Deaf Effect Course

 Welcome to the World Transformation Movement Deaf Effect Course.
-As I explained in , humans have lived in such extreme fear of the subject of our horrifically corrupted or ‘fallen’ human condition that when the reconciling understanding of it finally arrives—as it now has with Jeremy Griffith’s biological explanation of the human condition—that historic fear makes reading about the human condition extremely difficult.
+As I explained in , humans have lived in such extreme fear of the subject of our horrifically corrupted or ‘fallen’ human condition that when the reconciling understanding of it finally arrives—as it now has—that historic fear makes reading about the human condition extremely difficult.
 As soon as discussion of the human condition begins, the mind of almost every person becomes subconsciously alert to the fact they are being taken into what has been a completely off-limits realm and consequently starts blocking out what is being said.
 Your mind will find it difficult taking in or ‘hearing’ what is being said; it will suffer from a ‘DEAF EFFECT’ to what is being presented, with the tragic consequence being that you won’t discover the fabulously relieving understanding that liberates and transforms you from the horror of the human condition!

-Clearly then, solving this problem of the ‘deaf effect’ that reading about the human condition initially causes, is critically important—and in Video/F. Essay 11 I put forward a number of options for solving it were put forward.
-The most effective method by far, however, was the fourth option, in which you are assisted through the ‘deaf effect’ by having someone repeatedly go through the explanation of the human condition, showing how it compassionately and thus safely makes sense of every aspect of human behaviour—be it politics, religion, the relationship between men and women, and so on.
+Clearly then, solving this problem of the ‘deaf effect’ that reading about the human condition initially causes, is critically important—and in Video/F. Essay 11 I put forward a number of options for solving it.
+The most effective method by far was the fourth option, where you are assisted through the ‘deaf effect’ by having someone repeatedly go through the explanation of the human condition, showing how it compassionately and thus safely makes sense of every aspect of human behaviour—be it politics, religion, the relationship between men and women, and so on.

 In these talks, while it is the accountability of the explanation that is holding the listener’s interest, most significantly what is also happening is that their fear of the issue of the human condition is being eroded.
-Just how effective this process of eroding the ‘deaf effect’ is is revealed by this comment that people almost invariably make after watching just a few of these presentations about the human condition: ‘That was a much better presentation this time than last time Jeremy, the explanations and descriptions were so much easier to follow.’
+Just how effective this process of eroding the ‘deaf effect’ is is revealed by this comment that people almost invariably made after watching just a few of the typical presentations about the human condition that I often gave: ‘That was a much better presentation this time than last time Jeremy, the explanations and descriptions were so much easier to follow.’
 In truth, since the talks were virtually identical, what had dramatically improved was actually not the quality or content of the presentation but the listener’s ability to take in or ‘hear’ what was being said.

-Beginning in mid-2018, Jeremy will begin conducting interactive introductory talks about the human condition with volunteers who are new to the information, and over time a collection of the most helpful of these discussions will be included here to form the WTM Deaf Effect Course.
-If you would like to participate in one of these potentially extremely helpful interactive talks then please click to register your interest at the link at the end of the transcript of this presentation.
+Beginning in 2019, I will be conducting interactive introductory talks about the human condition with volunteers who are new to the information, and over time a collection of the most helpful of these discussions will be included here to form the WTM Deaf Effect Course.
+If you would like to participate in one of these potentially extremely helpful interactive talks then please register your interest at the link at the end of the transcript of this presentation.

 Before beginning to watch the interactive video presentations, which are specifically designed to erode the ‘deaf effect’, it is important that you follow these 4 steps (if you haven’t already):